researchgate/injektor/README.md

 For more details on the specific features of rg\\injektor see below.

-If you need an instance of the DependencyInjectionContainer with this configuration later on, you can get it with

-    $dic = \rg\injektor\DependencyInjectionContainer::getDefaultInstance();

 If you use some kind of MVC framework it is recommended to include rg\\injektor in your front controller to create your controller objects and call methods on them.